pylondata/pyloncoin/doc/build-CVN.md

 make
 ```

-## 2 Run the FairCoin2 wallet in CVN mode
+## 2 Run the FairCoin wallet in CVN mode
 Please make sure to start your FairCoin wallet in normal mode first and let it download the complete block chain before restaring it as a CVN.

 This is how to start the wallet software as a daemon: